-Random intuition…chaotic experimentation…unnecessary risk-taking: these are all the factors that don’t contribute to the success of any development project.
-Thankfully, modern development teams have a powerful weapon at their disposal that does contribute to project success: data.
+Random intuition, haphazard experimentation, and unwarranted risk-taking unquestionably hinder the success of any development project.
+Thankfully, modern development teams have a powerful weapon at their disposal that does contribute to project success — data.
 In the modern digital economy, data helps us visualize output quality and quantity.
 It also allows us to extract actionable insights, and uncover possible strategies to improve a product or service.
 Ultimately, it also supports better decision-making.
 In today’s software development landscape, data plays a similar role, which has led to the rise of the data-driven development paradigm.

 Data-driven development is different from the classical design and coding approach.
 Also, becoming data-driven is not always easy because more than a process change, it requires a mindset change.
 However, the results are usually worth it, and in this article, we explain why.

 What is Data-Driven Development?

 Data-driven software development is based on solid metrics like Key Performance Indicators (KPIs) or Objectives And Key Results (OKRs).
 Clear, objective, and unambiguous, these metrics encourage dev teams to think about the long-term strategic objectives of their day-to-day work and the business value of each project.
 The data allows these teams and individuals to visualize how their work contributes to business success, and how they can support the organization in meeting its vital goals.